 THE BEST THINGS IN LIFE ARE FREE (which unfortunately was released in 1992)

-It’s early, but you’re not wrong if you’re thinking you’ve never seen a Dutchmen team shoot free throws this well.
-The Dutchmen were 16-of-21 from the line against William & Mary, which actually dropped their season-long percentage to 78.6 percent.
-That is, and I can’t believe I’m typing these words, still good enough for the fourth-best percentage in the country entering today’s games.
-The Dutchmen rank just behind Incarnate Word (80.5 percent) and North Dakota State (80.1 percent) and La Salle (79,4 percent) and just ahead of Virginia (78.1 percent).
+It’s not really early anymore, but you’re not wrong if you’re thinking you’ve never seen a Dutchmen team shoot free throws this well.
+The Dutchmen were 12-of-19 from the line against Northeastern, which dropped their season-long percentage to 79.1 percent.
+That was, and I can’t believe I’m typing these words, good enough for the second-best percentage in the country entering Wednesday’s games.
+The Dutchmen rank just behind Incarnate Word (80.5 percent) and just ahead of Louisiana-Monroe (78.4 percent), Toledo (78.2 percent) and Lafayette (77.8 percent).
 At this rate, the Dutchmen would shatter the program record for free throw percentage set by the 2010-11 team, which drained 76.1 percent of its free throws.

 In addition, as reader Evan Jones notes, the Dutchmen are a little behind the pace set last season by William & Mary, which set the single-season CAA record by shooting .810 from the free throw line.
 Technically, the Tribe were at 81.049 percent (479-for-591).